hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Each teacher shows great talent by his bill,
 >
-> Just read it o'er, you'll wonder at his skill,
+> Just read it over, you'll wonder at his skill,
 >
 > There every dance is named, and they engage,
 >
 > To make their pupils wonders of the age;
 >
-> In a few lessons and at small expence,
+> In a few lessons and at small expense,
 >
-> One guinea is all they ask us recompence.
+> One guinea is all they ask us recompense.
 >
 > Bel.
 With these proposals they must all deceive,
 >
 > Who in their bills implicitly believe.
 >
 > Jem.
-'Tis only those they catch who have never been,
+It is only those they catch who have never been,
 >
 > At balls or theatres, where good dancing's seen;
 >